 The type of surgery you’ve had and your lifestyle will affect how long it takes you to get better.
 Plan on healing at home for at least 1 to 2 weeks.
+Your surgeon will tell you when to resume normal activities, often within 2 to 4 weeks.
 You can do certain things to speed the healing process.
 Be sure to call your surgeon if you have any questions or problems.

 Follow your surgeon’s instructions.
 Also, keep in mind: